ispeters/async_scope/asyncscope.md

 sender's consumption or abandonment of that result.

 Also unlike `spawn()`, `spawn_future()` returns a _`future-sender`_ rather than `void`.
 The returned sender, `fs`, is a handle to the spawned work that can be used to consume or abandon the result of that work.
+The completion signatures of `fs` include `set_stopped()` and all the completion signatures of the spawned sender.
 When `fs` is connected and started, it waits for the spawned sender to complete and then completes itself with the spawned sender's result.
-If `fs` is destroyed before being connected, or if `fs` *is* connected but then the resulting _`operation-state`_ is destroyed before being started, then a stop request is sent to the spawned sender in an effort to short-circuit the computation of a result that will not be observed.
-If `fs` receives a stop request from its receiver before the spawned sender completes, the stop request is forwarded to the spawned sender and then `fs` completes; if the spawned sender happens to complete between `fs` forwarding the stop request and completing itself then `fs` may complete with the result of the spawned sender as if the stop request was never received but, otherwise, `fs` completes with `stopped` and the result of the spawned sender is ignored.
-The completion signatures of `fs` include `set_stopped()` and all the completion signatures of the spawned sender.

 The receiver, `fr`, that is connected to the given sender responds to `get_env(fr)` with an instance of `@@_future-env_@@<Env>`, `fenv`.
 The result of `get_allocator(fenv)` is a copy of the _Allocator_ used to allocate the